Kids Vegetable kitchen Garden

 Raising A Rooted Kids in a Wireless World

-In today’s high-speed, tech-driven world, people ask, “Is your child learning coding?”
+In today’s high-speed, tech-driven world, when people ask, “Is your child learning coding?”

 Because before algorithms, there was soil.
 Before machines, there was nature.